Pro-GenAI/mcp-proxy-guarded/README.md

 ## About

-The `mcp-proxy` is a tool that lets you switch between server transports.
+The `mcp-proxy-guarded` is a tool that lets you switch between server transports.
 There are two supported modes:

 1. stdio to SSE/StreamableHTTP
 2. SSE to stdio